 Darlene Atkins, of Rochester, drove to Lockport to tour the caves Thursday and had no idea filmmakers had been there a few months prior.

 “I think that’s so cool because it’s so close to home,” she said.
 “This is an area I live in, and it made the movies.”

 Buffalo may not be the next Hollywood, but it’s becoming more appealing for filmmakers.
 The producers of “Sharknado 2: The Second One” shot parts of the film “Battle Dogs” in Buffalo in 2012 and came back.

 “They knew how accommodating the city was in closing down streets and doing stunts,” said Rich Wall, the director of operations at the Buffalo Niagara Film Office.

-Tim McKort, the director of the independent sci-fi film “Q4 Dream Corporation,” said something similar as he worked on shooting half of his film in Erie and Niagara counties a couple of weeks ago.
+Tim McKort, the director of the independent sci-fi film “Q4 Dream Corporation,” told The Buffalo News something similar as he worked on shooting half of his film in Erie and Niagara counties a couple weeks ago.